Wharton County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you won't be able to retrieve the vehicle yourself.
 Here's what you can do:

-- They need: Their valid driver's license, written authorization from you allowing them to pick up the vehicle, and the vehicle title or registration proving ownership (or your right to possess the vehicle).
+- They Need: Their valid driver's license, a signed authorization letter from you allowing them to pick up the vehicle, and the vehicle title or registration proving ownership (or your right to possess the vehicle).

 Understanding the costs associated with impound is crucial, as fees accumulate daily.